 Although the recipe sounds complicated, it’s really not.
 And, it has the benefit of being infinitely variable.
 You could even do a pissaladiere – a French take on pizza with a lot more onion, anchovies and olives, but not a single tomato or an ounce of cheese.
 What you do need to make any of this work is the Pizza Steel.
 It’s a 6mm thick, 6.5 kg slab of carbon steel that stores and leads heat energy 20 times better than stone.
 Unlike traditional pizza stones which have a tendency to break, the pizza steel is virtually indestructible (it comes with a ten-year guarantee).
 The steel takes between 30 and 45 minutes to heat up, so just enough time to whip up a batch of homemade pizza dough.

 The Pizza Steel comes equipped with 2 slides or ‘combi peels’ so if you were trying to feed a family, once the first pizza was in the oven, you could start to load up the second one, ready to pop in for 10 minutes.
 The combi peel is a 1 mm thick hardened aluminium designed to match the steel perfectly.
 It’s the ideal surface for the final proving of dough.
 Simply cut a piece of baking paper the size of the peel and allow your dough to prove on it, and use the peel to slide the baking paper with the risen dough directly onto the pizza steel.
-It also acts as a pizza peel/bread paddle, meaning you can easily slide your prepared pizza onto the steel for baking.
+It also acts like a pizza peel/bread paddle, meaning you can easily slide your prepared pizza onto the steel for baking.

 It works equally well for cooking bread rolls – you get a lovely crust because the heat of the steel is so well distributed.
 And, it’s almost unbreakable and very easy to clean and maintain – you just wipe it clean and pop it back in a warm oven to dry.
-Season it from time to time with a little olive oil and it turns a lovely matt black with a perfect, natural non-stick surface.
+Season it from time to time with a little olive oil and it turns a lovely matt black with a perfect, naturally non-stick surface.

 Meanwhile, if you want to try making your own pizza at home, do pin my recipe for the perfect homemade pizza